 Dimensions: Shell c.
 23-28 µm (n=26)

-Ecology: Fresh water.
-In the pond of Crailoo, the Netherlands (2014), in Gaasterland, the Netherlands (2016 and 2019) and in stagnant rainwater along a country road on a hill slope near Hyères, Southern France (2014).
+Ecology: Fresh water, mesotrophic.
+In a pond of Crailoo (2014) and a ditch in Gaasterland (2016 and 2019) , both in the Netherlands and in stagnant rainwater along a country road on a hill slope near Hyères, Southern France (2014).
 Observed food: small algae, diatoms, Diplophrys sp..

 Remarks: At first sight, the organism remembers Paralieberkuehnia elegantula, but its filopodial network shows more resemblance with that of Arachnula species, with extremely fast moving membranosomes and branching granulopodia at right angles.
 This network also resembles that of Allogromia, but without the whirling movement inside the shell as is characteristic for that taxon.

 The pseudostome reminds a bit of the oral apparatus of Gromia oviformis as described by Hedley (1960).

 Up to twenty specimens appeared in wet mounts kept in a moist chamber for some weeks.
 Observed specimens were attached to the cover slip or to the bottom.